Chartered Australian Systems Engineer (CASE) Program

-The Certified Australian Systems Engineer (CASE) program facilitates recognition of the following Systems Engineering competencies:
+The Chartered Australian Systems Engineer (CASE) program facilitates recognition of the following Systems Engineering competencies:

 - Associate Systems Engineering Professional (ASEP) certification – for graduates wanting to be recognised as knowledgeable but without demonstrated experience